-- 🖃 🦓 Other operating income and revenue items [heading] - 🗉 📃 Rental and leasing income

-- \boxdot E Contingent rents recognised as income
+- 🖃 🦣 Other operating income and revenue items [heading] - 🗉 📃 Rental and leasing income - 🗄 📃 Rental income from sub-leases - $\boxdot$ E Contingent rents recognised as income

-- Service concession income
+Service concession income

-- 🗉 📃 Government grant income
+- 🗄 📃 Government grant income

-- E Further item of operating income [component of total other operating income]
+- Experimentary of a second s

-- 🛃 Other remaining operating income
+- 📃 Other remaining operating income

 - Operating income free-text comment

 The 'Further item of operating income...' item is the analysis item concerned.
-Its label and positioning emphasises that it should only be used for line items which are direct components of 'Other operating income'.
+Its label and positioning emphasise that it should only be used for line items which are direct components of 'Other operating income'.
 It may be used as often as required in combination with a different member of the typed analysis dimension to which it is attached.